 2nd Edition

-A REPORTAGE, which involves the precise documentation of facts and events that can be easily traced in their dimension of space and time, sometimes loses its fundamental component of NARRATION, something it should instead always keep alive.
+A REPORTAGE, which entails the precise documentation of facts and/or events that can be easily traced in their dimension of space and time, sometimes loses its fundamental component of NARRATION, something it should instead always keep alive.

-The narrative goes beyond the simple concept of series of photographs By commonality of theme or subject matter, and that itself of illustration for photographs, in that the photographic narrative has in its specificity the power to interpenetrate photographs into one another while retaining the meaning and narrative power of the individual image, preserve and enhances its strength of expression by merely connecting to the others in a structured narrative sequence.
+Storytelling surpasses the simple concept of a series of photographs by commonality of theme or subject matter, and that of illustration by photographs itself, in that photographic storytelling has in its specificity the strength of interpenetrating photographs into one another, which, while retaining the meaning and narrative power of the individual image, retains and enhances its power of expression by the mere fact of connecting to the others in a structured narrative sequence.

 Goals

-The Class “Reportage: the telling of a story.” by photoreporter Gabriele Orlini is an educational course aimed at creating objective and subjective awareness and methods for creating a photographic narrative that differs from reportage in its requirements for truth, objectivity, spontaneity, and facts.
+The Class “Reportage: the telling of a story” by photojournalist Gabriele Orlini is an educational course aimed at creating an awareness and objective and subjective methods proper for the creation of a photographic narrative that differs from reportage in its different requirements of truth, objectivity, spontaneity, facts.

-It aims at creating and researching ideas, the narrative construction of a story contained in a report, a trip, or even a single portrait.
+It aims at the creation and research of ideas, the narrative construction of a story contained in a reportage, a trip, or even in a single portrait.

-Through exercises and hands-on activities, educating the eye in recognizing stories, to tell the truth in the image will provide foundations of method-before form for the ability to reason in the narrative, from idea creation to planning, from subject writing to story creation, from photographic approach to the selection of “functional” images to the final representation.
+With exercises and practical activities, educating the eye in recognizing stories in order to tell the truth in the image, it will provide foundations of method-before form-for the ability to reason in narrative, from the creation of the idea to planning, from the writing of the subject to the creation of the story, from the photographic approach to the selection of “functional” images to the final representation.

 The Class is aimed at preparing and realising a personal photographic storytelling project.